umbauschool/umbauschool.github.io/index.md

 # About

 umbau is to re-define the role of the architect, even the name.
-We will leave ‘architect’, and instead, breed LANDERS.
+We will leave ‘architect’, and instead, breed **LANDERS**.

 umbau, a guerilla studio and radical architecture and design school, is experimenting with other ways of doing.
 We are an unconventional school for unconventional times.
 Our emphasis is to breed a new way of thinking: one that savors uncertainty, thrives on disruption, and transforms the educational system.